 This 5-star tour of Yosemite from San Francisco takes you to the awe-inspiring monuments of Half Dome and El Capitan.
 Bridalveil, Horsetail and Yosemite Falls make dramatic appearances during most seasons.
-Unlike other Yosemite tours, you may hike among giant Yosemite trees and to the Swinging Bridge on the Meadow Loop Trail.
-Tour Length - 15 hours approximately
+Unlike other Yosemite tours, if conditions are right, you may hike among giant Yosemite trees and to the Swinging Bridge on the Meadow Loop Trail.

 This San Francisco tour to Yosemite National Park is jam-packed with the towering granite monuments of Half Dome, Cathedral Peak and El Capitan, all forged by dramatic Mesozoic Era geology.
 You will see Bridalveil Fall, Horsetail and Yosemite Falls put on impressive water displays.
 Unlike other Yosemite tours, you can enjoy nature hikes in Tuolumne Grove of Giant Sequoias and on the Meadow Loop Trail to the Swinging Bridge.

 Your Yosemite and Giant Sequoias Tour begins with a convenient pickup in at your downtown hotel, then heads east out of San Francisco to Yosemite, crossing through California’s fertile San Joaquin Valley before climbing into the rocky Sierra Nevada mountains.
 Relax as you learn the colorful gold rush history of the region.
 The tour pauses half-way to Yosemite to stretch your legs and grab refreshments.

 Soon after finishing the trip to Yosemite National Park from San Francisco, you will experience the quiet solitude of the Tuolumne Grove of Giant Sequoias.
 You will not doubt for a second that these Yosemite trees are the largest living creatures on the planet.
 No picture does them justice, but that should not keep you from trying!